parrt/cs601/lectures/javaio.md

 pw.close();
 ```

 FileWriter assumes the default character encoding for your Locale.
-Encodings are used when converting between raw 8-bit bytes and sixteen-bit Unicode characters.
+Encodings are used when converting between raw 8-bit bytes and 16-bit Unicode characters.
 For example, the encoding for a US computer is "US-ASCII" also known as "ISO646-US".
 See below for more about Unicode.

 ### Reading